Youssef-ouamou/Youssef-ouamou/README.md

 - 👋 Hi, I’m @Youssef-ouamou
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source web development projects, particularly those using Python, Django, or Flask
-- 📫 How to reach me ...
+- 📫 How to reach me: fessuoyski98@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love solving puzzles and often participate in online coding challenges for fun!

 <!---
 Youssef-ouamou/Youssef-ouamou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.